J51ngh/Berk_AI_ML/README.md

 #### Results
 What did your research find?
+As the current data is highly biased, applying OneClassSVM method and similar other Anomaly Dectection methods require further investigation.
+Although, OneClassSVM obtained 0.7645 accuracy score.
+However,due to biased data, LocalOutlinerFactor failed to execute the analysis.

 #### Next steps
 What suggestions do you have for next steps?

+Next Steps:

+split the data based on the pipeline function. perahsp explore methods to generate synthetic data. use of principal component analysis to optimise analysis of the data.

 #### Outline of project